skellis46/slipbox/improvisation and the threshold of the self.md

 ## The threshold and its conceptual neighbours

-[Situate the threshold without collapsing it into existing categories.]

 I start by tracing the conceptual neighbours of the threshold through three lenses: dance and somatic practices, flow and non-dual awareness.
 > Two mistaken inferences are then commonly made: one that nondual awareness is a mere absence of phenomenal contents akin to deep sleep, the other that nondual awareness can only be known retroactively through a subsequent cognition that takes that unconscious state as its object.[@josipovic-2019-nondual p.278]

 - he mentions this specifically -- in relation to discussion of substrate.
 See also:
 > Episodes of explicitly present NDA that is isolated from other phenomenal content, such as those that can occur with contemplative practice or in lucidity during deep sleep, can be regarded as episodes of MPE since no phenomenal content is present other than awareness itself (Josipovic, 2019).[@josipovic-2020-nondual p.2]
 - mentioned elsewhere in this document re yoga sleep

 ### Dance and somatic practices: moving and being moved